In recent years Amsterdam house prices have increased significantly to the point where buying in the city centre has become unaffordable for many.

 - Amsterdam is a compact city with a limited stock of housing.
 Much of the property is rent-controlled social housing which means even less private sector housing.
 This skews the price movements more significantly.

-- Amsterdam is a major tourist hub experiencing a record amount of visitors.
-There are thousands of Amsterdam house listings on AirBnB.
+- Amsterdam is normally a major tourist hub and was experiencing a record amount of visitors before the ‘coronavirus’ measures were introduced.
+There have been thousands of Amsterdam house listings on AirBnB.
 This AirBnB effect has attracted international landlords to invest in Amsterdam property which has allegedly pushed up prices.

-- Amsterdam has seen a Brexit impact (UK leaving the European Union) where companies and institutions such as the European Medicines Agency have relocated from London to Amsterdam bringing in staff.
+- Amsterdam has seen an ongoing Brexit impact (UK leaving the European Union) where companies and institutions such as the European Medicines Agency have relocated from London to Amsterdam bringing in staff.
 These arriving Brexpats have caused some very recent pressure on the housing market.

 - In the Netherlands mortgage interest is tax deductible and this has probably pushed up property prices countrywide.
 However, this policy may be removed by the Dutch government in the long term.

-While there are a few signs that the Dutch property market is slowing slightly, it may take a while for the roaring Amsterdam housing market to cool down.
+Despite the economic turmoil in 2020, the Dutch property market continues to be buoyant and it may take a while for the roaring Amsterdam housing market to cool down.

 Not surprisingly, even the Amsterdam rental market is experiencing record rents.
 It is difficult for any new arrivals to find housing, see our guide how to find a rental apartment in Amsterdam for a few tips.